Uwe Sunde: Research on neuroeconomics and reciprocity

 In parallel, Sunde, Falk and Dohmen have also researched other aspects of behavioural economics, including neuroeconomics and reciprocity.
 In neuroeconomics, together with Klaus Fliessbach, Christian E. Elger and Bernd Weber, they find that social comparison affects reward-related brain activity in the human ventral striatum.
 Furthermore, this activation in the ventral striatum increases in absolute income and - for a given level of absolute income - decreases in lower relative income in both men and women.
 Similarly, they find that the mere outperforming of the other subject positively affects this reward-related brain area.
 In their research on reciprocity, Sunde, Dohmen, Falk and Huffman find that most people say that they will respond in kind to positive or negative actions, though with wide differences in the degree of trust and reciprocity.
 Whereas trust and negative reciprocity are negatively correlated, trust and positive reciprocity are only weakly correlated, with women and the elderly having on average stronger positive and weaker negative reciprocal tendencies.
 Finally, in another study, they find evidence that reciprocity affects labour market outcomes, with positive reciprocity being associated with higher wages and higher work effort, whereas negative reciprocity is correlated with reduced effort and an increased likelihood of being unemployed.

 Research on population economics

 Together with Matteo Cervellati, Uwe Sunde has developed a theory of economic development based on the idea of a positive feedback loop between longevity and human capital that is triggered by endogenous skill-biased technological change.
 Therein, skill-biased technological change helps to increase the time over which individuals reap returns on their human capital by expanding longevity and thus allows to compensate for the initially prohibitively high cost of human capital formation.
 As a result, an economy transitions from underdevelopment to sustained growth.
-Building upon this theory, Sunde and Cervellati further explore how life expectancy affects economic growth in the situation of a demographic transition.
+Building upon this theory, Sunde and Cervellati further explore how life expectancy affects economic growth in the situation of a demographic transition and how delays in demographic development explain comparative development across the world.
+In related work, they investigate the role of the rise in life expectancy for the secular expansion of education and the secular decline in lifetime labor supply.

+Research on political economy

+In related work, Uwe Sunde has investigated the mechanisms of institutional dynamics and democratization, as well as the determinants of democratic attitudes.